Welfare benefits news

 - Universal Credit

-The way that SMI is worked out and what mortgages/secured loans are eligible remains the same as under the previous scheme.
+The way that SMI is worked out and what mortgages and secured loans are eligible remains the same as under the previous scheme.

 This change applies to all claims including benefits paid to pensioners.
 The current SMI scheme ends completely on 5 April 2018.